bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah, so the trick here is it can forward to any single key.
 So this covers any time you can aggregate a key.
-So think music two or frost or something like that, or single, just a single normal key.
+So think MuSig2 or FROST or something like that, or single, just a single normal key.
 But this is where we're really hitting limits in the Bitcoin script kind of design is where it's very difficult to compose it further without kind of a radical upgrade to Bitcoin script.
 So that's kind of like the limit we're hitting there.